skunksecond/pokehelper/README.md

 ## Planned Features

 * The ability to modify saves, run an entralinked server, run eontimer, and have an offline pokedex all on the go, complete with custom UIs suited for the device.
-* A keyboard and a PSP joystick for mouse controls, as well as a touch screen
+* A keyboard and ~~a PSP joystick~~ a trackpad for mouse controls, as well as a touch screen
 * A good battery life
 * Be about as small or smaller than a DSi.